hanseungwook/tfabold5000/README.md

 * Seaborn
 * Matplotlib
 * BrainIAK
+* ggplot

 ## How to run feature extraction using pre-trained CNN

 ```{shell}
 cd clustering/src/
 python3 feature_extractor.py -m [Model-Name] -f [File-Path-of-Images]
 ```

+This will write the features extracted using the specified deep convolutional neural network to the current directory.

 ### Model-Name Options
 * VGG16